 Delivery Format | PDF and Excel through Email (We can also provide the editable version of the report in PPT/Word format on special request) |

-The global blood purification equipment market was valued at USD 22.2 Billion in 2024.
+The blood purification equipment market was valued at USD 22.2 Billion in 2024.

 Some of the major players in the global blood purification equipment market include Aethlon Medical Inc., Asahi Kasei Corporation, B. Braun Melsungen AG, Baxter International Inc., Cerus Corporation, CytoSorbents Corporation, Fresenius SE & Co.
 KGaA, Healthwell Medical Tech.
 Co.
 Ltd., Jafron Biomedical Co.
-Ltd., Kaneka Corporation, Medtronic plc, Nikkiso Co ltd., and Spectral Medical Inc.
+Ltd., Kaneka Corporation, Medtronic plc, Nikkiso Co ltd., Spectral Medical Inc., etc.